What can we do to advocate for a better and more powerful world of language learning and teaching?

 What will we pass on to our students, colleagues, communities, and the world — everyone whose life we touch with languages?

-My guest for Episode 2 of It’s About Language is Linda Markley.
+My guest for both Episodes 2 and 53 is Linda Markley.
 Linda has a passion and knack for advocating that starts when she is face to face with a frightened or disconnected student, with a new and overwhelmed teacher, with a legislator that has had a poor experience with classroom language learning, in short with anyone that comes across her path.
 This skill comes from Linda’s clarity of vision of what languages can do in the world.

 It’s been fun and empowering to work with Linda on various boards of language education, since she brings her clarity down to the moment at hand, preparing to watch each action we take for its advocacy potential.
 And when I asked her to serve as a consultant for a language publisher, she brought the bigger picture of advocacy onto focus as she helped teachers to navigate now only the What but also the Why of resources, activities, and assessments.